-5 Steps To Leading When You Have Responsibility & Authority But Little Power
+5 Steps To Leading When You Have 100% of the Responsibility But No Authority

 I was speaking to a group of Project Managers recently.
 Prior to speaking to any group I interview a cross-section of attendees to see what they want to get out of my session.
 To a person the pre-event interviewees wanted to learn more about leading teams of peers.

 As Project Managers it is a fundamental part of their role to lead teams people of different pay-grades, levels of responsibility & authority and roles to achieve success with whichever project they have been asked to achieve.

 That said, we know the ‘iron-fist’ or the ranting & raving like a lunatic leadership styles don’t work when there is a clean line of command, they certainly won’t work when there is a dotted-line or matrixed relationship like a project team.

 The only difference between you and your colleagues on that team is that you’re in charge and someone is holding you accountable for the project’s success.
 To accomplish your goals, you’ll be expected to motivate, facilitate, encourage, communicate effectively, build trust, and resolve conflict with the disparate members of the tam.

 1. Set a positive foundation click here to read more on relationships